Louis Weissbein: Personal life

 Weissbein was Jewish, and may have been the first Jewish architect to practice in Boston.
 He was one of the best-known German residents of Boston, and was a leader in local German society and philanthropy.
-For fifty years he was a member of the Orpheus Musical Society, a German singing society, and was president for twenty two years.
+For fifty years he was a member of the Orpheus Musical Society, a German singing society, and was president for 22 years.

 Weissbein never married.
 He died December 10, 1913, in Boston.
 At his death he bequeathed four thousand dollars to the Massachusetts Institute of Technology to support scholarships for Jewish students.

 Legacy

 Weissbein's major works include the original buildings of Boston College and Temple Israel, the latter of which is the oldest synagogue building in Massachusetts.
 He also designed a concentration of large buildings, including the courthouse, in Pittsfield, Massachusetts, one of which has been listed on the United States National Register of Historic Places.
 Many of his other works contribute to listed historic districts.

+Weissbein established the Louis Weissbeing Scholarship Fund (1915) at the Massachusetts Institute of Technology "to found a scholarship to be awarded each year to a promising student, preference to be given a Jewish boy in making the award."